MiemieMethod/bedrock-docs/docs/refs/protocols/packets/legacytelemetryeventpacket.md

 /////// define
 Item Id：<!-- md:samp varint -->

-- 类型：<!-- md:samp varint -->。Id of the relevant item used in the interaction.
+- <!-- md:samp varint -->类型。Id of the relevant item used in the interaction.

 ///////